 Targeted Funds – Targeted Needs

-AES has established several funds targeting specific research and programmatic needs in epilepsy research.
-AES funds include:
+In addition to accepting unrestricted gifts to support areas of greatest need, AES has established several funds that target specific research and programmatic needs in epilepsy research.

 Jack M. Pellock Pediatric Travel Fund - supports the presentation of the best pediatric abstract by an early career investigator every year at the AES Annual Meeting.
 Click here for more information about Jack Pellock and this fund.